Mandeure

 Mandeure ([mɑ̃dœʁ]) is a commune in the Doubs department in the Bourgogne-Franche-Comté region in eastern France.

 History

-Mandeure was a Roman town called Epomanduodurum.
+Mandeure was a Roman town called Epamanduodurum.
 It reached its apogee in the 2nd century.
 The Roman theater was one of the largest in Gaul, measuring 142 m with four levels of seats that could seat 12,000 to 15,000 spectators.
 Free guided tours are available by contacting the mayor's office.